 Li-Ion cells are probably the most complex when it comes to charging them, because these cells are quite vulnerable to overcharging, and tend to get hot at unfavorable conditions.
-The following post explains a simple yet a safe way of charging a Li-ion cell which can be easily constructed at home.
+The following post explains a couple of simple yet a safe way of charging a Li-ion cell which can be easily constructed at home by any new hobbyist.

 Advantage of Li-Ion Battery

 The main advantage with Li-Ion cells is their ability to accept charge at a quick, and an efficient rate.
 However Li-Ion cells have the bad reputation of being too sensitive to unfavorable inputs such as high voltage, high current, and most importantly over charging conditions.

 When charged under any of the above conditions, the cell may get too warm, and if the conditions persist, may result in leaking of the cell fluid or even an explosion, ultimately damaging the cell permanently.